jamcalli/Pulsarr/docs/docs/notifications/discord.md

 1. Navigate to the Discord settings section
 2. Enter the Bot Token (from step 6 above)
 3. Enter the Client ID (found in the "General Information" tab of your Discord application)
-4. Enter the Guild ID (your Discord server ID - enable Developer Mode in Discord settings, then right-click your server and "Copy ID")
-5. Click the 'Start' button next to the Discord Bot Settings header
+4. Click the 'Start' button next to the Discord Bot Settings header

 ## Discord Commands